Airport Physical Security Fencing

 - Assists in controlling and screening authorised entries into a secured area by deterring entry elsewhere along the boundary

 - Supports surveillance, detection, assessment, and other security functions by providing a zone for installing intrusion detection equipment and closed-circuit television (CCTV)

 - Deters casual intruders from penetrating a secured area by presenting a barrier that requires an overt action to enter

 - Demonstrates the intent of an intruder by their overt action of gaining entry

 - Causes a delay to obtain access to a facility, thereby increasing the possibility of detection

 - Creates a psychological deterrent

-- Optimizes the use of security personnel while enhancing the capabilities for detection and apprehension of unauthorized individuals
+- Optimises the use of security personnel while enhancing the capabilities for detection and apprehension of unauthorised individuals

 - Demonstrates a corporate concern for facility security"

 We recommend that a combination of products is used at different areas of the site, depending on the requirements.